 - engage in small group discussions in a brave and welcoming space

 Open to all nonprofit staff, board members, and volunteers.
-Organizations are welcome to register up to five participants; if you’re interested in adding more, please email email@example.com and request that they be added to the waiting list.
+Organizations are welcome to register up to five participants; if you’re interested in adding more, please email firstname.lastname@example.org and request that they be added to the waitlist.

-Workshop leader McKensie Mack is a facilitator, educator, researcher, and the founder of the McKensie Mack Group.
+McKensie Mack is a trilingual anti-oppression consultant, facilitator, educator, researcher, and the founder of the McKensie Mack Group.
 McKensie holds more than 10 years of experience helping organizations, community groups, governing agencies, and healthcare organizations expand dialogues of equity across race, gender, class, disability, and sexual orientation.
 Their firm, The McKensie Mack Group, has partnered with communities nationally and globally to develop equity-centered communications strategies and cultures that identify and transform social inequity while giving people the tools to better their lives and communities.
 Using qualitative and quantitative data, the McKensie Mack Group helps communities develop REDI plans and implementation goals through a lens of equity, accountability, transformation, and power.
-Pronouns: They/them/their or She/her/hers.
+Pronouns: They/them/their

 - Event Category: